Situated on the great plain of Emilia, Ferrara stands a few kilometres south of the Po River, and about 50km from the sea.

 For those who prefer cycling, the best is the circuit around the bottom of the walls, and this can be extended onto the “Destra Po” cycle track by crossing the Urban Park to the north of the city.

 The Palio di San Giorgio (the oldest in the world) on the last Sunday of May: more than a thousand participants in Renaissance costumes parade to Piazza Ariostea, where they compete in various games between eight contrade - teams representing parts of the city.
 Ferrara Buskers Festival in the last week of August is a rendezvous for street artists who fill the streets with music and colour.
-The Ferrara Balloons Festival at the end of September is the biggest tourist balloon festival in Europe.

 Most of all it's worth visiting the network of Estense Delizie (country retreats), scattered all round their former territory.